Dice-K39/100-days-of-code/log.md

 **Thoughts:** Lifecycle methods runs in the background unless explicitly overrided with custom code in the body.
 Useful for doing things before, during, after, and being destroyed.

 **Link to work:** [GitHub](https://github.com/Dice-K39/Swift/tree/main/iOS%20%26%20Swift%20-%20The%20Complete%20iOS%20App%20Development%20Bootcamp/Projects/AppLifecycle)

+## Day 82: July 12, 2021

+**Today's Progress**: Learned about shortcuts that can be used in terminal.

+**Thoughts:** Nice to know that there are shortcuts that can be used to quickly do what I need to do in terminal.
+I usually use the keyboard to do what I need to do.
+Didn't know that Alt plus the mouse I can click anywhere on the command text to go to that point.